Robotics & Geopolitics: India-Israel Fund Fosters Tech Ties; Siemens Helps Brazil Bounce Back | Robotics

 In 2016, Ecoppia, an Israeli firm that makes robot cleaners for solar panels, said it was building a plant in Chennai, India.

-Last summer, India-based Telrad Tech partnered with Israel’s Zebra Medical Vision to bring advanced healthcare AI to countries across Asia and Africa.
+Last summer, India-based Telrad partnered with Israel’s Zebra Medical Vision to bring advanced healthcare AI to countries across Asia and Africa.

 Such deals don’t only affect Israel and India.
 In February, Indian-Americans prepared several initiatives to foster cooperation between India, Israel, and the U.S.